-The expenditures were primarily towards the drilling of the Punitaqui project, and were a necessary step towards the subsequent phase of advancing the Project.
+The expenditures were primarily direct toward the drilling of the Punitaqui project, and were a necessary step towards the subsequent phase of advancing the Project.
 As of the date of this MD&A, the Company has completed the in-fill and exploration drilling, and remains on-track to complete the next phase of its plans as outlined herein.
 The Company does not anticipate any material delays to take the project through the next phase.
 The Company anticipates making additional expenditures on the Project.
-Numerous factors outside of the Company's control, including but not limited to commodity prices, political, or environmental issues may have an effect on the value of the project (Also, see section "Risk Factors").
+Numerous factors outside of the Company's control, including but not limited to commodity prices, political, or environmental issues may have an effect on the value of the project (Also, see section "Risk Factors related to the Company's Mineral Properties").